Xinglab/scMOCHA/README.md

 ### 2.5 R package installation

 The `scmocha` conda environment can be created by [scmocha.prod.yaml](./scmocha.prod.yaml), it includes python and R packages.
 Some of R packages are not deposited in the conda repositories.
-Users should verify if the following packages are installed.
+Users should verify whether the following packages are installed.
 If not, they can be installed using the commands provided below.

 ```R
 # install R packages